-I'm currently being taught how to swim by 3 amazing people.
-In my opinion, they're doing a great job.
-However, there is a problem.
-Why does my body sink?
+I'm currently taking swimming lessons but there is a problem: why does my body sink?
 I have tried floating on my back, but have had no success.
 I have been told by someone other than these three amazing people, that I am what is called “A Sinker."
 They said that no matter what I try I will sink to the bottom of the pool.
 I would just like to know;

-The short answer is yes, there are people that simply cannot float.
+The fact is, there are people that simply cannot float.
 But this should not put you off of learning to swim, nor should it be a source of fear as it will only hinder your progress.

 Your ability to float is determined by your body composition.
 In other words if you are lean and muscular and have a low or even normal body fat percentage, you will more than likely sink.
 If you have a higher body fat percentage then you will more than likely float.